maargenton/go-testpredicate/README.md

 `bdd.Wrap()` or `bdd.Given()` are the root level function that setup and iterate through the bifurcated test evaluation context.
-They define blocks that receive a `bdd.T` instead of `testing.T`, but `bdd.T` is fully compatible with `testing.T` and can be use with any third party library that expect either the `testing.TB` interface or a subset of it (including out own `verify.That()` / `require.That()`).
+They define blocks that receive a `bdd.T` instead of `testing.T`, but `bdd.T` is fully compatible with `testing.T` and can be used with any third party library that expect either the `testing.TB` interface or a subset of it (including out own `verify.That()` / `require.That()`).